memfault/interrupt/_drafts/practical_zephyr_05_west.md

 Every _project_ at least has a **unique** name.
 Typically, you'll also specify the `url` of the repository, but there are several options, e.g., you could use the [`remotes` key](https://docs.zephyrproject.org/latest/develop/west/manifest.html#remotes) to specify a list of URLs and add specify the `remote` that is used for your project.
 You can find examples and a detailed explanation of all available options in the [official documentation for the `projects` key](https://docs.zephyrproject.org/latest/develop/west/manifest.html#projects).

 With the `revision` key you can tell _West_ to check out either a specific _branch_, _tag_, or commit hash.
 Without specifying the `revision`, at the time of writing _West_ defaults to the `master` branch.
-Since [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) uses `main` as a development branch, we have to explicitly specify it.
+Since [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) uses `main` as a development branch, we have to specify it explicitly.

 The `path` key is also an optional key that tells _West_ the _relative_ path to the _topdir_ that it should use when cloning the project.
 Without specifying the `path`, _West_ uses the project's `name` as the path.
 Notice that you're **not** allowed to specify a path that is outside of the _topdir_ and thus _West_ workspace.